Massachusetts MCAS Exam Prep: Complete Guide for 2026

 MCAS exams are an important part of the Massachusetts high school experience — historically tied to graduation and directly linked to the Adams Scholarship for free state college tuition.

-For math and science MCAS exams, MCAS Practice™ offers the most cost-effective preparation: state-aligned multiple-choice questions, AI tutoring, unlimited mock exams, and a free tier to start.
-Just remember to supplement with separate essay/writing practice for the open-response portions.
+For math MCAS exams, Texas CBE™ offers the most cost-effective preparation: standards-aligned multiple-choice questions, AI tutoring, unlimited mock exams, and a free tier to start.
+Just remember to supplement with separate essay/writing practice for the open-response portions, and state-specific materials for Biology/Chemistry MCAS.

 Action steps for this week:

-1. Visit MCAS Practice™ and try 10 free questions in your child's subject
+1. Visit Texas CBE™ and try free sample questions in your child's math subject

 2. Identify which MCAS exams your child needs this year